International Facility Management

 Within five minutes you will find out if this study programme is the right fit for you!

 In four years, you will learn how to develop to an all-round Facility Manager.
 Where will you find your dream job?
 Think big, think anywhere, because our students work all over the world.
 But first things first.
 You do need to develop, in order to get there.
-We will help you learn the things you need to know, to improve your skills and we offer you training on-the-job.
+We will help you learn the things you need to know, to improve your skills and we offer you on-the-job training.
 With our study programme, we will provide you with all you need to get your future dream job!

 You can find more information about planning, curriculum and subjects in the complete programme.
 We will explain below what you can expect in each year.